 To get you started gathering this information, we've put together a list of some of the best employee feedback and culture tools.
 Check them out to see which one might help you make improvements in your own firm:

 10 Employee Feedback Tools to Track Team's Engagement in 2018

 Employees take 15 minutes to answer a survey from their managers, and managers need five minutes to review: That's the basic idea behind the employee engagement survey platform.
-But the tool provides a lot of other useful features.
-Managers can create custom survey questions (15Five provides a library of valuable question prompts), set different reviewers for different employees, and send along answers to other people in the organization who need to see the feedback or would be responsible for enacting change, such as a hiring rep. You can create groups within the system if you manage multiple teams, which allows you to ask company-wide while also team-specific questions.
+But the engagement tool provides a lot of other useful features.
+Managers can create custom survey questions (15Five provides a library of valuable question prompts), set different reviewers for different employees, and send along answers to other people in the organization who need to see the feedback or would be responsible for enacting change, such as a hiring rep. You can create groups within the system if you manage multiple teams, which allows you to compile company-wide while also team-specific feedback.
 The app also has a section for goals and accomplishments so that employees can list out the important tasks they plan to accomplish by next week, helping to keep people accountable.